paezha/University-AI-Panel/README.md

 feedback in this case?
 Whose data are used to train the machine that provides the feedback?
 Who fine-tunes the machine that provides the feedback?
-Whose perspectives and views are used to provide the feedback, and can they ever be accountable for the feedback provided?[^28].
+Whose perspectives and views are used to provide the feedback, and can they ever be accountable for the feedback provided[^28]?

 - Personalized learning

 Is learning really personalized if there is no person on the teaching side of things?
-This sounds like a gimmick to put a little lipstick on the underfunded massification of higher education.
-A competent instructor who is not tasked with talking at hundreds of anonymous faces in an auditorium can provide personalized learning opportunities to students, in ways that a plausible-sounding machine that regresses to the mean cannot do.
+An AI cannot possibly understand the needs of a person, let alone help to satisfy them.
+The idea of using AI to somehow personalize learning is less a plan to provide excellent learning opportunities, and more a gimmick to put a little lipstick on the underfunded massification of higher education: a competent instructor, freed from the task of talking at hundreds of anonymous faces in an auditorium, can provide excellent personalized learning opportunities to students in ways that a plausible-sounding machine that regresses to the mean cannot do.

 - Creation of interactive and adaptive learning materials